What Happens When Someone Refuses to Sign Divorce Papers in Illinois?

 You may experience the rare occurrence of your spouse refusing to participate in divorce proceedings.
 Because of this refusal, you may feel unable to move forward with your life.
 You may have a variety of questions you need answered, including whether you have to remain in the marriage and what methods you can use to expedite your divorce proceedings.

-This article will explain why some spouses refuse to participate, what strategies you can implement to deal with their lack of cooperation, and how to manage a contested divorce.
+This guide will explain why some spouses refuse to participate, what strategies you can implement to deal with their lack of cooperation, and how to manage a contested divorce.

 To be clear, a defendant in a divorce case is never required to sign any papers as far as agreeing or not agreeing to a divorce.

-However, spouses sometimes refuse to participate in certain aspects of the divorce proceedings, and there are a variety of different reasons for these refusals.
+However, spouses sometimes refuse to participate in certain aspects of the divorce proceedings, and there are various reasons for these refusals.

 Oftentimes, refusal stems from a strong belief in the vow and sanctity of marriage due to religious or other values.
 Another reason your spouse may refuse to cooperate is a fear of shame from friends, co-workers, family, and various social circles.
 In some cases, the refusal is due to your spouse being in denial about the end of your marriage.